Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 ### [NumPy documentation](https://numpy.org/doc/stable/) new comers meeting

-Our fledgling experience in one event made us *sort of* confident this could work for other projects.
+Our fledgling experience in the Jupyter event made us *sort of* confident this could work for other projects.
 So we contacted our NumPy accessibility allies @melissawm and @marsbarlee to test this hypothesis at the NumPy new comer's meeting, which [happens every other Thursday](http://numpy-discussion.10968.n7.nabble.com/Newcomer-s-Hour-td49226.html).